hircoder/fraud_detection/future-fraud-detection-docs.md

 ## Technical Implementation Guide

 ### Overview
-This document provides a detailed explanation of the Future Fraud Detection system implementation, designed to identify and flag potentially fraudulent transactions in real-time, with a specific focus on future predictions (post 4/27).
+This document provides explanation of the Future Fraud Detection system implementation, designed to identify and flag potentially fraudulent transactions in real-time, with a specific focus on future predictions (post 4/27).

 ## System Architecture